arturograu/barrel_me/README.md

 export 'signup_page.dart';
 ```

-This creates a single barrel file that exports only the files in the current directory.
+This creates a single barrel file (`auth.dart`) that exports **only the Dart files in the current directory** - subdirectories are ignored.

 > **💡 Tip:** Just press Enter to automatically use the folder name (`auth`) as the barrel filename!